anna4j/OneClickPick/README.md

 # HTML CSS JavaScript
 # Team name: team-html06
-# Domain: e-commerce and marketing
+# Domain: Marketing

 This is the project that we as a team are working on for The Uplift Project by GirlScript Foundation.

-We are creating a landing page for a fashion store with a built in IBM Watson Chat-Bot.
-The landing page will include details about:
+We are creating a Landing Page for a Fashion Store with a built in IBM Watson Chat-Bot.
+The Landing Page will include details about:

 1. The types of clothes available – Men and Women section
-2. Shop by Store- contains different	Locations of the store
+2. Shop by Store- Contains different	Locations of the store
 4. Contact Us section
-5. Customer friendly chat-bot for queries
+5. Customer friendly Chat-Bot for User queries
-6. Blog page about the latest fashion trends
+6. Blog page about the Latest Fashion Trends

 # Setup
 To setup the project locally follow the instructions: